dlehn/Skype-Utility-Project/README.md

 Note that in order to apply changes to these values, you will have to restart Skype.

+## Troubleshooting

+It's not working, what should I do?
+- If the program is complaining about some missing .dll files, install [this](http://www.microsoft.com/en-us/download/details.aspx?id=40784).
+- SUP menu doesn't show up?
+Make sure the `d3d9.dll` file is located in the same folder as the `Skype.exe` file.
+Also, if you're using Skype's "Split Window View", please be aware that the SUP menu will *only* show up in the "Tools" menu of the contact list window, not that of individual chat windows.
+- Make sure you got the latest SUP version from [here](https://github.com/dlehn/Skype-Utility-Project/releases/latest).
+- Make sure you have the latest Skype version by downloading the setup from [here](http://www.skype.com/en/download-skype/skype-for-computer/).
+**NOTE**: You have to download the setup from the website, using `Help -> Check for Updates` from the Skype menu will *not* always give you the latest version.
+(Skype distributes updates to people over time, presumably to reduce server loads and to give them some time to react in case of some catastrophic bug.
+This means that using the update check may give you access to a new version only one or two weeks after its initial release, while the setup downloaded from the website will always contain the latest version.)
+- Still doesn't work?
+Open a new issue [here](https://github.com/dlehn/Skype-Utility-Project/issues) with a detailed description of your problem.

 ## Who did it?

 This project is a combined effort of [David Lehn](http://blog.mountain-view.de "Portfolio"), [Moritz Kretz](http://kretzmoritz.wordpress.com/ "Portfolio") and [NDS](https://github.com/nestdimon).